MakisChartalos/elementary-class-manager/README.md

 # Elementary Class Manager

-> **Work in Progress**
-> This project is under active development.
-Currently, only the `TeacherRestController` is implemented, while the other controllers (`StudentRestController`, `ClassGroupRestController`, etc.) and some functionalities are still being worked on.

 ## Overview

-The Elementary Class Manager is a Java-based application built using Jakarta EE.
-It provides a system for managing elementary school data, including teachers, students, and class groups.
-The application allows administrators to perform CRUD operations and assign teachers and students to specific class groups.
+The **Elementary Class Manager** is a Java-based web application built with **Jakarta EE**, providing a complete system for managing school operations.
+It enables administrators to:

+- **Teacher Management**: Add, update, delete, and search for teachers by ID or last name.
+- **Student Management**: Add, update, delete, and search for students by ID, last name, or social security number (SSN).
+Students are automatically archived when they complete the final grade.
+- **Class Group Management**: Create, update, delete, and retrieve class groups.
+Assign teachers and students to class groups, ensuring student grades align with their class group.
+- **Grade Management**: Increment the grade of all students in a class group and archive students who have completed the final grade.

+This application streamlines the management of teachers, students, and class groups, featuring search capabilities by key attributes and automatic grade handling and archiving.

 ## Features

 - **Teacher Management**
   - Add, update, delete, and retrieve teacher details.
-    - Retrieve teachers by their last name.
+  - Search for teachers by their last name.

 - **Class Group Management**
-    - Insert, update, delete, and retrieve class groups (functionality in progress).
+  - Insert, update, delete, and retrieve class groups.
-    - Assign teachers and students to class groups (endpoint implementations pending).
+  - Assign teachers and students to class groups.
+  - Ensure the student's grade matches the class group when assigning them.

 - **Student Management**
-    - Add, update, delete, and retrieve student details (functionality in progress).
+  - Add, update, delete, and retrieve student details.
-    - Archive students when they complete the final grade (functionality in progress).
+  - Archive students upon completion of the final grade.

 ## Technologies Used

-- **Java** with **Jakarta EE** for the backend implementation.
+- **Java** with **Jakarta EE** for backend implementation.
 - **Hibernate** for ORM (Object-Relational Mapping).
 - **Tomcat** for server deployment.
 - **HikariCP** for database connection pooling.